 The menu options are elegant, such as the striped bass, scallop-caviar, and langoustine.

 A restaurant with “Laundry” in the name might be alarming, but trust me when I say that this fine dining restaurant is spectacular, albeit a bit pricey.

-Chef Thomas Kelley and his team prepare excellent dishes in an airy, modern stone farmhouse.
+Chef Thomas Keller and his team prepare excellent dishes in an airy, modern stone farmhouse.